Job Offer Letter Samples

 You will report directly to [manager/supervisor name and job title] at [workplace location].
 Your work hours are from [hours per day, days per week].

 The starting salary for this position is [dollar amount] per [hour, year, etc.].
-Payment is on a [weekly, fortnightly, monthly, etc.] basis by [direct deposit, cheque, etc.], starting on [date of first pay period].
+Payment is on a [weekly, fortnightly, monthly, etc.] basis by [direct deposit], starting on [date of first pay period].
 In addition, you will be eligible to receive bonuses based on the company’s financial results and the employee’s performance.

 [Company name] offers a comprehensive benefits program, which includes [private health insurance, superannuation company match, paid time off, etc.].

-Your employment is on a part-time, full-time, contractual, etc. basis.
-This letter is not a contract indicating employment terms or duration.
+Your employment is on a [part-time, full-time, contractual, etc.] basis.

 Sincerely,